-The board is responsible for the long-term success of the Company.
+The board is responsible for the long-term success of the Group.
 This includes formulating, reviewing and approving the Group's strategy, budgets, major items of capital expenditure and acquisitions and, reporting to the shareholders.

-The board currently comprises of the Chairman, Ian James three non-executive director, Alexandra Orlando, Roger Taylor and Steve Clarke, and two executive directors, Eloy Mazon and Keith Sadler who is also the Company Secretary.
+The board currently comprises of the Chairman, Ian James, two other non-executive director, Alexandra Orlando and Steve Clarke, and two executive directors, Eloy Mazon and Keith Sadler who is also the Company Secretary.

-Although the UK Corporate Governance Code 2018 does not apply to the Company, under this code the Chairman would not be deemed independent and the board has therefore decided that only the non-executive directors, Steven Clarke, Alexandra Orlando and Roger Taylor, are presently independent.
+Although the UK Corporate Governance Code 2018 does not apply to the Company, under this code the Chairman would not be deemed independent and the board has therefore decided that only the non-executive directors, Steven Clarke and Alexandra Orlando, are presently independent.
 No single director is dominant in the decision-making process.